AKHIL-8055/LinkHub_public/README.md

 ## 📚 About LinkHub
 Welcome to **LinkHub**, your one-stop platform for finding and managing class WhatsApp groups.
 We aim to bridge communication gaps in university by making it easy for students to connect with their classmates.
 Whether you're looking for study discussions, project collaborations, or important updates, LinkHub ensures you never miss out.

+> 🔒 **Access is restricted to VIT-AP student email addresses only for security reasons.**

 ## ✨ Why Choose LinkHub?
 - 🔍 **Seamless Group Discovery** – Find and join your class groups effortlessly.
 - 📋 **Efficient Group Management** – Organize, share, and access links securely.